About the Journal

 • Social Statistics and Quantitative Methods

-JMISS encourages both qualitative and quantitative research methodologies and accepts original research articles, theoretical papers, literature reviews, case studies, and policy analyses.
+LSJMISS encourages both qualitative and quantitative research methodologies and accepts original research articles, theoretical papers, literature reviews, case studies, and policy analyses.